Ingenia Motion Control

 Ingenia is a company dedicated to the science of motion control.
 They design and produce off-the-shelf and customized solutions to answer the industry need for increasingly complex, high-tech motion control applications.
 Some of the projects I usually work are:

-- Development of open-source multiplatform libraries (e.g. serial/CAN communications, CANopen stack, motion control, etc.)
+- Development of open-source multiplatform libraries for communications and motion control

-- Design and development of the automated hardware testing platform (signal measurement/generation, servodrive actions validation, I2C/GPIO actuation, integration with CI system, etc. -all done in Python-)
+- Design and development of Ingenia's automated hardware testing platform (signal measurement/generation, servodrive actions validation, I2C/GPIO actuation, integration with CI system, etc. -all done in Python-)

-- Motion control applications (e.g. Google gimbal, XY two-axis board, synchronous motion, etc.)
+- Development of motion control/robotics applications (e.g. Google gimbal, XY two-axis board, synchronous motion, etc.)

 Part of the PowerVR group.
 Firmware and driver development.